edvanburen/cellSTAAR/README.md

 If you are using a Mac computer and have any problems installing cellSTAAR or its required packages, one suggestion is to start by using the macrtools package (<https://github.com/coatless-mac/macrtools>) to install components that are required to compile some packages.

+Note that some dependencies for <code>cellSTAAR</code> may require installation from Bioconductor.

 ## cellSTAAR

 cellSTAAR is summarized in the figure below: ![](/inst/image/cellSTAAR_overview.jpg)